Tareq-Ali-1998/Mancala-Engine/README.md

 # Notes
 Every single detail will be published here in a month as a guide on how to play the game exactly and how to use the engine.

-In a year I will publish a Flutter application of this game in which players can play together online or with the application using the engine.
+In a year I will publish a Flutter application of this game in which players can play together online or against the engine.